-‘World’s Sexiest DJ’ Nata Lee Spreads Her Legs In The Pool, Then Wears A Sexy Black Slingshot
+'World's Sexiest DJ' Nata Lee Sizzles In A Sexy Black Slingshot

-In the caption for her latest Instagram post, Russian bombshell Nata Lee asked if this was “love” she was feeling.
-Had she asked her followers, the answer would sure to have been a resounding yes.
+In the caption for her latest Instagram post, Russian bombshell Nata Lee asked if this was "love" she was feeling.
+Had she asked her followers, the answer would surely have been a resounding yes.

-Just yesterday, the blonde beauty posted an incredibly sultry picture where she spread her legs while posing in a picturesque pool.
+Just yesterday, the blond beauty posted an incredibly sultry picture wherein she flaunted her legs while posing in a picturesque pool.
 One day later, she set Instagram on fire in a sexy black slingshot.

 Nata Lee first rose to prominence due to both her incredible good looks as well as her popularity as a DJ.
 In fact, she has been called the "World's Sexiest DJ" by a number of publications, and her 1.7 million Instagram followers would likely agree.
 She currently works at a club called The View in Phuket.

 Though Nata Lee hails from Russia, she has quickly adapted to Thailand, and often posts stunning shots while in a number of tropical locations.
-The last couple of pictures posted are just two in a long string.
+The last couple of pictures posted are just two in a long string of such.

-In her more recent shot, Nata Lee leans against a doorframe, with a large window overlooking lush greenery behind her.
-Her only piece of clothing is a very revealing black slingshot swimsuit.
-The leg cuts all the way up past her belly button to her waist, showing off an unbelievable amount of skin.
+In her more recent shot, Nata Lee leaned against a doorframe, with a large window overlooking lush greenery behind her.
+Her only piece of clothing was a very revealing black slingshot swimsuit.
+The leg openings extended all the way up past her belly button to her waist, showing off an unbelievable amount of skin.

-Her hips are nearly on full display, leaving little of her hourglass shape unrevealed.
-Though slingshots are reminiscent of the ’80s, Nata Lee’s has a modern take with its neckline, which features a high-neck halter top.
+Her hips were nearly on full display, leaving little of her hourglass shape unrevealed.
+Though slingshots are reminiscent of the '80s, Nata Lee's has a modern take with its neckline, which featured a high-neck halter top.

 "Sooo hot, babe!!!" one fan proclaimed, with two fireworks emoji.